mikey242/kudos-docs/docs/plus.md

 Here is a quick overview of the features:

+* Export to CSV - ability to export campaigns, transactions, donors and subscriptions to csv files
-* Whitelabel - ability to hide Kudos Donations branding and use a custom logo for emails and pdfs
+* Branding - ability to hide Kudos Donations branding and use a custom logo for emails and pdfs
 * New progress bar block for displaying campaign progress anywhere on your website
 * Newsletter integration will allow donors to opt-in to newsletter subscriptions.
 Supports the following integrations:
   * [Brevo](https://www.brevo.com/)